What We Believe

 God the Father

 We believe in God the Father: an infinite, personal Spirit, perfect in holiness, wisdom, power, and love.
 We believe that He concerns Himself mercifully in the affairs of humanity, that He hears and answers prayer, and that He saves from sin and death all who come to Him through Jesus Christ.
-We believe God’s knowledge is exhaustive; that He fully knows the past, present, and future independent of human decisions and actions.
-The Father does everything in accordance with His perfect will, though His sovereignty neither eliminates nor minimizes our personal responsibility.
+We believe God’s knowledge is exhaustive; He fully knows the past, present, and future independent of human decisions and actions.
+The Father does everything in accordance with His perfect will, although His sovereignty neither eliminates nor minimizes our personal responsibility.

 We believe that Jesus Christ is the incarnation of God’s eternal Son.
 God the Son has precisely the same nature, attributes, and perfections as God the Father and God the Holy Spirit.
-We believe further that He is not only true God, but true man, conceived by the Holy Spirit and born of the virgin Mary.
+We believe further that He is not only true God but true man, conceived by the Holy Spirit and born of the virgin Mary.
 We also believe in His sinless life, His substitutionary atonement, His bodily resurrection from the dead, His ascension into heaven, His priestly intercession on behalf of His people, and His personal, visible, premillennial return from heaven.

 We believe in the Holy Spirit, His personality and His work in regeneration, sanctification, and preservation.
 His ministry is to glorify the Lord Jesus Christ, to implement Christ’s work of redeeming the lost, and to empower the believer for godly living and service.
 We believe the Holy Spirit distributes spiritual gifts to believers as He wills for the common good.
 No gift signifies His baptism or filling, nor does any gift provide authoritative revelation beyond what has already been revealed in the Holy Scriptures.
 Life in the Spirit includes trials and does not guarantee physical health, material wealth, nor confirming outward signs.

 We believe God originally created persons, male and female, in the image of God and free from sin.
 We believe all people are sinners by nature and choice and are spiritually dead.
 We also believe that those who repent of sin and trust Jesus Christ as Savior are regenerated by the Holy Spirit.
 We believe God established marriage to be a lifelong covenant relationship between one man and one woman.
-Marriage so defined is the only permissible context for intimate sexual expression and is the foundation for human family.
-We further believe that human life is precious and should be protected from beginning, at fertilization, until death.
+Marriage so defined is the only permissible context for intimate sexual expression and is the foundation for the human family.
+We further believe that human life is precious and should be protected from the beginning, at fertilization, until death.

 We believe in salvation by grace through faith in the Lord Jesus Christ.
 We further believe that this salvation is based upon the sovereign grace of God, was purchased by Jesus Christ on the cross, is eternally secured by the Holy Spirit, and is received by faith, apart from any human merit, works, or ritual.
 We further believe salvation results in righteous living, good works, and proper social concern.